Aaryan-0/CCA/README.md

    - OS Type: Linux > Ubuntu (64-bit).
    - Resources: Allocate RAM and storage as per your requirements.
    - Attach the Ubuntu Server ISO image to the VM.
--Install Ubuntu Server
+- Install Ubuntu Server
-# Steps:
+  Steps:
    - Boot the VM using the attached Ubuntu Server ISO.
    - Follow the Ubuntu Server 22.04 installation process.
    - During the setup, ensure SSH is enabled.